farberlab/starter-academic/content/home/about_arby.md

 weight: 20

 title: Research Focus
+Arby Abood is a PhD candidate at the University of Virginia School of Medicine.
+Arby uses systems genetics approaches to elucidate the genetic of osteoporosis.
 # Choose the user profile to display
 # This should be the username (folder name) of a profile in your `content/authors/` folder.
 # See https://wowchemy.com/docs/get-started/#introduce-yourself